9 Unusual & Quirky Things to do in Rome

 Stolpersteine, stumbling stones - unusual things to see and do in Rome

-Things unusual activity hits both a somber but uplifting tone.
+This unusual activity hits both a somber and uplifting tone.

 During WWII, more than 2000 Jews were deported from Rome and tragically sent to Auschwitz, of which only 102 of the Jews deported from Rome survived.

-Beginning in Cologne in the mid 1990’s, German artist Gunter Demnig had the idea to commemorate victims of the Holocaust by placing stolpersteine (stumbling blocks or stepping stones) in front of the last place the victims lived.
+Beginning in Cologne in the mid 1990’s, German artist Gunter Demnig had an idea to commemorate victims of the Holocaust.
+He has thoughtfully placed stolpersteine stones (stumbling blocks or stepping stones) in front of the last place the victims lived to remember their lives.

 Each stone is a way of symbolically returning that person to their home.
-The project continues and today there are over 40,000 commemorative stepping stones across Europe.
+The project is ongoing and today there are over 40,000 commemorative stepping stones across Europe.

 Address: Piazzale del Museo Borghese 5.